0987uyghjnm/DiceDecaySimulation/README.md

    - The program starts with 80 dice (representing 80 parent isotopes).
    - Dice are rolled.
    - Dice that meet the decay condition are removed.
-   - The remaining (parent) dice are rolled in the next round.
-   - This continues until no parent isotopes remain.
+   - The remaining dice are rolled again until no parent isotopes are left.
+   - For each trial, the percentage of parent isotopes remaining is recorded round-by-round.

-4. After all trials, a decay curve is plotted using matplotlib, showing the percentage of parent isotopes remaining over time.
+4. After all trials, a decay curve is plotted using matplotlib:
+   - If ≤ 20 trials: all curves are plotted and labeled.
+   - If <21 trials: average, median, max, and min curves are shown along with 14 random trials.

-6. The graph is shown in a pop-up window.
-If you want to save it, use the window's "Save As" feature.
-There is no automatic file saving.
+5. The graph is shown in a pop-up window.
+Use the window's "Save As" feature if you want to keep the plot.

-7. Once the user closes that pop-up window, the console window will prompt for the user to contunue or end.
-If user chooses to contunue, awesome, go again.
-If not, program exits.
+6. When the user closes the plot window, they are asked if they want to run another experiment.

 -------------------------------------------------------------------------------
 PROGRAM FILE STRUCTURE (Summarized):